 Longer plan measurement periods with more frequent payouts

 Sales channel behaviour (non-retail, LTC) and data volatility (speciality pharmacies) at times require longer measurement periods for IC, but the incentive payout needs to be at more frequent intervals to keep the salesforce engaged.
 This data volatility stems from some very unique buying patterns or bulk returns at times which forces pharmaceutical companies to reconcile data at the end of the longer measurement period to avoid overpayments.

 You should also have the flexibility to cap payments for interim payout periods to manage overpayments from seasonal spikes which are also desirable from an ongoing budget management perspective.

 A good IC system should also allow you to define custom ranking clusters to pool territories based on non-geographic classifications.

 At times due to different market potential across geographies within the same sales force, it is desired to create different custom ranking clusters based on market potential.
 For e.g., the company may want to cluster the sales force into 3 groups depending on the starting market share or product volume ranges.

-Are some of these exceptions the cause for manual processes in your IC operations?
-Do you expect urgent future change requests for some of these coming your way?
+Are some of these exceptions the cause of manual processes in your IC operations?
+Do you expect urgent future change requests for some of these to come your way?
 It’s better to be prepared to handle these than patch your IC system at that point.

 The good news is Aurochs software handles all of these exceptions straight out of the box and can go a long way in helping you streamline your IC operations and reduce the overall cost of ownership.
 Let us show you how.
 Drop us a mail at email@example.com to request for a demo.